|Riding Style||All Mountain|

 Turning Experience: The Loaded Algernon is a really fun board to turn and it has a good spring out of the turn.
 It feels like it favors a center-weighted turn but you can also put more weight off the back foot and it is pretty fun there too.

 Skidded Turns– Not for the rider who mostly skids their turns.
-That’s how you can get into trouble with this board but it’s got enough rocker in the tip/tail for you to not have to always be on your game.
+That’s how you can get into trouble with this board but it’s got enough rocker in the tip/tail for you do not have to always be on your game.
 The tip/tail are pretty forgiving compared to camber but have more consequence than many other hybrid shapes.

 Speed: Fast damp and stable for bombing.
-Very fast for its size and a very fun board.
+Very fast for its size and very fun board.
 Very little chatter in the tip/tail.

 Uneven Terrain: When we said we could carve all day on this board we meant it.
 Even though this is on the stiff side it’s forgiving in the uneven snow.
 It’s the kind of board that can turn quickly through bumps and hammer through chunder.